sasilver75/obsidian/UltraChat.md

 Tsinghua University (Ding et al)
 [Enhancing Chat Language Models by Scaling High-Quality Instructional Conversations](https://arxiv.org/abs/2305.14233)
 #zotero
 Takeaway: A totally-synthetic dataset of 1.47M multi-turn dialogues covering a wide range of topics/instructions in the context of user-agent interactions.
 Uses a top-down three-sector (Questions about the World, Creation and Generation, Assistance on Existing Materials) approach to generate opening questions for dialogues.
 Uses separately-prompted User/Assistant GPT-3.5s to create each side of the dialogue.
-Authors finetune LLaMA-13B into [[UltraLLaMA]], which outperformed [[Vicuna]], the previously recognized as the SoTA open-source fine-tune.
+Authors finetune LLaMA-13B into UltraLLaMA, which outperformed [[Vicuna]], the previously recognized as the SoTA open-source fine-tune.
 - Questions about the World uses a GPT-generated taxonomy of 30 topics like Technology, Food and drink, Money and finance, Beauty and self-care (+~50 subtopics per topic) to generate opening lines, while Creation and Generation and Assistance on Existing Materials use a taxonomy of 20 types of material (eg Articles and Blog Posts, Screenplays, Emails, Programs and Code) to inspire opening lines.